MikeMitterer/dart-stagedive/README.md

         'stagedive -n example/console -p stagedive -t console'
 ```

-### Important
-StageDive scans your installed packages (pub-cache).
-This means it does not work for local packages.

 `stagedive -l` - List the available templates
 It looks for a template in lib\_templates.
 If it finds a \_template folder it scans for subfolders with manifest.yaml.
 At the moment the only packages that has a \_template folder is StageDive but you